Sleep and weight loss

 An imbalance of either of these hormones can lead to overeating.

-Speaking of doobies, another reason for sleep-deprived hunger spikes is due to an increase in levels of endocannabinoids circulating in your system.
+Speaking of doobies, another reason for sleep-deprived hunger spikes is because of an increase in endocannabinoids circulating in your system.

 You may have guessed that endocannabinoids are chemicals produced by the body that are very similar to cannabis.